 Employee hiring process includes recruitment, test, interview and final selection.

-Why does your strategic recruitment and selection fail?
+Why does your recruitment and selection process in hrm fail?

 1) Poor strategic management

 The course of strategic management of organization determines its fate i.e. its mission, vision, policies, goals and strategies, defined by its top management.
 The time of traditional human resource management has gone.
 This is the era of strategic human resource management which includes strategic recruitment and selection of employees i.e. human resource department must plan all its functions in accordance with the business strategies of the organization in order to support the company goals.